deam31/transformer/README.md

 ### How to run the app

-1- Check out the GitHub project from:
+1- Check out /clone the GitHub project from: https://github.com/deam31/transformer

-2- Open a command line console and go to relative directory: transformer\build\libs\
+2- Open a command line console, go to the cloned directory, run: gradle clean build (we're assuming Gradle is installed in your computer)
+Note: You could also open the project with any IDE that supports Gradle, and run "clean build" in the IDE user interface.

+3- Go to relative directory: transformer\build\libs\

 3- Run: java -jar transformer-0.0.1-SNAPSHOT.jar